Connect with others who understand.

 Olanzapine and Samidorphan

-Olanzapine and samidorphan (Lybalvi) treats bipolar 1 disorder in two situations:
+Olanzapine and samidorphan (Lybalvi) treat bipolar 1 disorder in two ways:

 • On its own as a short-term or maintenance therapy for manic or mixed episodes